saket349/My_code/README.md

-#Developed a Python script which determines disk space and generates a report on disk usage on an Linux system
+<b>Developed a Python script which determines disk space and generates a report on disk usage on an Linux system</b>